sparkfabrik/terraform-kubernetes-application-sleep-cycles/README.md

 ### Docker image overrides

-The module builds final CronJob images by merging the per-feature maps (`*_docker_image_components`) with the defaults in `default_docker_image_components`.
+The module builds final CronJob images by merging the per-feature maps (`*_docker_image`) with the defaults in `default_docker_image`.
 Any missing field (registry/repository/tag) falls back to the default value.
 Be careful when partially overriding, because inconsistent combinations are easy to create:

 - If you change only the repository but not the registry, you may accidentally pull from a registry that does not host that image (e.g., `registry.k8s.io/custom/kubectl:v1.31.0`).
 - If you change registry + repository but forget the tag, you may still pull the default tag while expecting a newer one.